-1) One journal article submitted to a national or international journal for each year of TLRI funding (see footnote 1)
+- 1) One journal article submitted to a national or international journal for each year of TLRI funding.
+As described above, outputs do not have to be delivered in separate years. - 2) One conference presentation at a national conference for each year of TLRI funding.
+Outputs do not have to be delivered in separate years. - 3) One online presentation to Ministry of Education staff on completion of the project.

-1 i.e. two outputs for a two year project, three outputs for a three year project.
-Outputs do not have to be published/presented in separate years and it is recognised that this may not be possible in the first year of funding.
-Last updated: March 2023

-2) One conference presentation at a national conference for each year of TLRI funding (see footnote 1)

-5. Additional Outputs (Optional)
+5. Ētahi Hua Tāpiri (Kei a koe te tikanga) | Additional Outputs (Optional)